 If you’re still wrinkling your nose at the thought of small creek carp, all I can say is, GOOD.
 If more people believed me about how fun this creek is, I’d have way too much company on one of my favorite spots to spend a summer evening on the Palouse.

-Fly selection doesn’t have to get fancy, but all usual carp advice applies (for a bit more detail on fishing for carp, check out my article on the Illia Dunes HERE).
+Fly selection doesn’t have to get fancy, but all usual carp advice applies (for a bit more detail on fishing for carp, check out my article on the Illia Dunes).
 Worm patterns, standard nymphs, damselfly nymphs, leeches, crayfish, and scuds are the bread and butter for carp, just as they would be for trout.
 If for no other reason than sheer novelty, you may want to tie a couple of cottonwood fluff flies for cloopers, which essentially consist of a large wad of white CDC on a size 12 hook.
 Other than that, in Rock Creek, the flies for carp are the same you would use for giant, picky spring creek trout.

 This is far from an exhaustive list of access points for Rock Creek, but it’s a good start.
-Definitely take the time to explore anywhere you can find roads or a bridge (see if you can find “The Bridge To Nowhere”), but be respectful of private property.
-If you go, be mindful that you’re in a semi-desert, so lots of sunscreen, water, and a hat are essentially requirements.
+Definitely take the time to explore anywhere you can find roads or a bridge, but be respectful of private property.
+If you go, be mindful that you’re in a semi-desert, so lots of sunscreen, water, and a hat are essential requirements.
 The creek also hosts more than a few rattlesnakes, so be very careful where you put your hands and feet as you chase a hooked carp downstream.

 And if you’re still wrinkling your nose at the thought of small creek carp, all I can say is, GOOD.
 If more people believed me about how fun this creek is, I’d have way too much company on one of my favorite spots to spend a summer evening on the Palouse.